 A Replica of a Long Lost "Istana"

-The Malay Annals, written in the 17th century, is a foundational document for the Malays of the region, and part of it tells of the glory of the Istana in Sultan Mansur Shah's day.
+The Malay Annals, written in the 17th century, tells of the glory of the Istana in Sultan Mansur Shah's day.
 "Exceedingly beautiful was the execution of that palace," the Annals' author writes.
 "There was no other palace in the whole world like it."

 But as the Malays built in wood rather than in stone, no Istanas survive from those days.
 Only from the Malay hikayat (chronicles) can we glean the structure and appearance of the Istanas of yore: the Malacca Sultanate Palace's architects drew from such sources to create the building we see in Malacca today.